clhain/sandbox/docs/installation/all-in-one-gke.md

 * Kubernetes Engine Admin
 * Kubernetes Engine Cluster Admin
 * Service Account User

+If you're not using the default compute engine service account or bringing a pre-existing SA, the deployer will also need Service Account Creator permissions.

 Example account creation and permission commands (must be run by a user with permissions to create service accounts):
 ```